...

 On the one hand, with respect to the arm, the table moves up and down the z-axis.

-On the other hand, with respect to the spindle, the movement of the table depends on the vertical milling machine type.
+On the other hand, for the spindle, the movement of the table depends on the vertical milling machine type.
 For example, when using a turret vertical mill, the spindle is stationary while the table moves along the x-axis.
-In a bed vertical mill, the table can move on the x-axis and the spindle along the direction of the arm on the y-axis.
+In a bed vertical mill, the table can move on the x-axis, and the spindle along the direction of the arm on the y-axis.

 Vertical milling machines are suitable for complex operations due to their accuracy.
 Also, they are suitable for working on vertical surfaces and angular shapes.